Contents

 Generally, the size of the wooden blocks varying from 200 mm*80 mm to 300 mm*80 mm, and the thickness of these blocks are ranging between 20 mm to 40 mm.

 In order to bind the wooden blocks together and also to impart resistance to the surface, hot bitumen is poured over the wooden block pavement.
-The hot bitumen will penetrate the wooden blocks and keep them binded.
+The hot bitumen will penetrate the wooden blocks and keep them bonded.

 2. Strip flooring